-Open Fiber brings fibre optics directly to homes, offices, businesses and Public Administrations, ensuring access to the most advanced internetInternet The word comes from the fusion of the English terms international and net, i.e. international network.
+Open Fiber brings fiber optics directly to homes, offices, businesses and Public Administrations, ensuring access to the most advanced internetInternet The word comes from the fusion of the English terms international and net, i.e. international network.
 This term refers to the worldwide computer network that users all over the world can access via a computer to transmit and share data and information. services with unprecedented efficiency and connection stability.

 Our ultra-fast networkNetwork In computer language, the term network defines a set of hardware and software devices which, when linked together, enable the exchange and sharing of resources, data or information.
-In a computer network, the devices that generate, route and terminate data are called network nodes. is built with FTTHFTTH “Fiber to the Home” is the technology that connects POPs, located in exchanges, to end users’ property units with fibre optics.
-(Fibre to the Home) technology.
-The entire route, from the exchange to the customer’s home, is fibre-optic, exploiting the full potential of this medium: much faster, more efficient and reliable data transmission.
-A ‘future-proofFuture-proof Fibre optics is referred to as ‘future-proof’ because it is the only solution that can evolve and support increasing transmission capacities, which in the future may reach up to 40 Gbps, supporting the most advanced services and the potential of new technologies that will arrive in the coming years.’ service that can support the full potential of new technologies that will arrive in the next few years.
+In a computer network, the devices that generate, route and terminate data are called network nodes. is built with FTTHFTTH “Fiber to the Home” is the technology that connects POPs, located in exchanges, to end users’ property units with fiber optics.
+(Fiber to the Home) technology.
+The entire route, from the exchange to the customer’s home, is fiber-optic, exploiting the full potential of this medium: much faster, more efficient and reliable data transmission.
+A ‘future-proofFuture-proof Fiber optics is referred to as ‘future-proof’ because it is the only solution that can evolve and support increasing transmission capacities, which in the future may reach up to 40 Gbps, supporting the most advanced services and the potential of new technologies that will arrive in the coming years.’ service that can support the full potential of new technologies that will arrive in the next few years.